wp-plugins/scormi/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Scormi creates a one-page, daily web analytics report via API to Google Analytics and Moz.
+Scormi creates a concise, sharable, daily web analytics report from your Google Analytics and Moz info.

 == Description ==
-Scormi creates a one-page, daily web analytics report via API to Google Analytics and Moz.
-The report can be automatically emailed to you or viewed in the WordPress admin.
-It's a time saver for SEOs, digital marketers, and WordPress web admins.
+A time saving automation tool for digital marketers, Scormi creates a daily web analytics report for your site via Google Analytics and Mozscape APIs.
+Set the report to be automatically emailed to you or view it in the WordPress admin any time.

-Includes
+Includes Weekly

 * Visitors & Unique Pageviews
-* Top 10 Landing pages, Users, pageviews, new vs returning, bounce rate
+* Top 10 Landing pages with associated Users, Pageviews, New vs Returning, & Bounce rate
-* Visitor locations
-* Desktop, Tablet, Mobile percentages
+* Visitor Desktop, Tablet, Mobile breakdown
-* Top countries
+* Top 3 countries
 * Traffic sources: Organic, Direct, Referral, Social
-* Your site’s MozRank, Domain Authority, and the number of equity links to your site.
+* Your site’s MozRank, Domain Authority, and the number of equity links (back links) to your site.
-* Optional, automatic report emailing

 == Installation ==
 To install and configure Scormi

-1. Install and activate the plugin.
+1. Install the plugin by uploading or via the automatic WordPress installer, then activate the plugin.
-1. Click on Scormi>Settings from the WordPress Admin menu and complete the setup.
+1. Click on Scormi>Settings in the WP Admin menu on the left or under Installed Plugins and complete the settings info.
-1. Click Scormi>Scormi from the WordPress Admin menu to generate the report.
+1. Click Scormi>Scormi from the WordPress Admin menu on the left to generate the report.

 == Frequently Asked Questions ==
 = Can Scormi see my Google credentials? =